 To reach net-zero emissions in 2040, we need to accelerate the transition to alternative and sustainable marine fuels, as well as continue to develop energy efficiency measures and leading green product offerings across the supply chain.

 Maersk is also a partner in the “Maersk Mc-Kinney Møller Center for Zero Carbon Shipping”, which is an independent and non-profit research facility with a mission to decarbonise global shipping.
 The Center is made possible by a donation from the A.P.
 Møller Foundation.

-Maersk is pioneering carbon neutral ocean shipping with an investment of 1.4bn USD in 8 large container vessels that can be operated carbon neutrally.
-The ships will be delivered from Q1 2024.
-Fueled by carbon neutral green methanol they will replace older, less efficient ships to eliminate annual GHG emissions of around 1 million tonnes from the Maersk fleet.
-Going forward, all new container vessel orders for Maersk’s owned vessel fleet will have a carbon neutral fuel option.
+The 24 larger container ships, with capacities ranging from 9.000 and 17.000 TEU will be delivered starting in 2024 and will replace older, less efficient vessels to eliminate annual greenhouse emissions of around 2.7 million tonnes from the Maersk fleet.
+Going forward, all new container vessel orders for Maersk’s owned vessel fleet will have a climate neutral fuel option.